cleanflight/cleanflight/docs/LedStrip.md

 #### Blink

-This mode blinks the current LED, alternatively from black to the current active color.
+On RGB LED strips, this mode blinks the current LED alternatively from the current active color to black.
+On RGBW LED strips, this mode blinks the extra white LED.

 #### Blink on landing